Best Webcam for Zoom Calls in 2026

 Most people assume Zoom takes whatever their webcam sends and broadcasts it as-is.
 The reality is more nuanced — and understanding it explains why certain webcams look dramatically better on Zoom than others at similar price points.

 Zoom compresses outgoing video to manage bandwidth.
 The compression algorithm works by identifying areas of the frame that don’t change between frames and discarding redundant information.
 A webcam with a clean, sharp, well-exposed image gives the algorithm consistent, high-quality data to work with — the compression is less visible because there’s more real detail to preserve.
-A webcam with a noisy, soft, poorly exposed image gives the algorithm degraded data, and the compression artifacts become more pronounced because the algorithm struggles to distinguish detail from noise.
+A webcam with a noisy, soft, poorly exposed image gives the algorithm degraded data, and compression artifacts become more pronounced because the algorithm struggles to distinguish detail from noise.

 This is why a $70 webcam with good optics consistently outperforms a $100 webcam with a larger sensor but poor lens quality on Zoom specifically.
 Zoom rewards optical clarity, not raw resolution.